haren724/wallpaper-player-mac/README.md

 ## Documentation
+(newly update): a testing [DocC Documentation](http://haren724.top/documentation/open_wallpaper_engine) is currently on stage.
+Check it anytime if you need.

-This project's documentation can be build with `docc`.
+(old): This project's documentation can be build with `docc`.
 I'll upload the documentation link automatically built by github action here later.